 Wisdom teeth are a third—and last—set of molars that typically erupt between the ages of 16 and 22, and they come in at the very back of the mouth.
 Technically, these four teeth complete the set of 32 every adult has, but they are frequently extracted soon after they begin to develop.
-The arrival of wisdom teeth is generally characterized by an unpleasant taste in your mouth; swelling, bleeding, or tender gums; swelling or pain in the jaw; or difficulty opening your mouth.
-While some people never experience a problem with their wisdom teeth in oral health or function, wisdom teeth can cause swelling, pain, discomfort, and crowding in the majority of people and require extraction.
+The arrival of wisdom teeth is generally characterized by an unpleasant taste in your mouth; swelling, bleeding, or tender gums; swelling or pain in the jaw, or difficulty opening your mouth.
+While some people never experience a problem with their wisdom teeth in oral health or function, wisdom teeth can cause swelling, pain, discomfort, and crowding for many people, and require extraction.

 Molars—like wisdom teeth—are necessary for chewing, and all humans are born with three sets.
 The first set erupts around age 6, the second around age 12, and the third before the age of 21 or 22.
 Anthropologists believe that, as methods of eating and cooking evolved, so did the development of our skull.
 As the diet changed into food that was easier to chew, humans began to rely less on the third set of molars, the wisdom teeth.
 While wisdom teeth may not always erupt, they are still present under the gums and can still cause problems.
 Wisdom teeth that do not erupt through the gums are referred to as impacted.